nyantropy/Gravitas/ENGINE_UI_AUTHORING_GUIDE.md

 - hardcode colors, font sizes, padding, or spacing.
 - compare raw handles for ordinary button behavior.
 - bypass widgets for controls that already exist.
-- own gameplay rules such as pricing, combat damage, inventory legality, or quest conditions.
+- own domain rules such as pricing, eligibility, validation, or persistence.
 - build competing fullscreen roots when a shell or slot exists.

 ### Widget